tatianabarbone/lyric-analysis/README.md

 This project helped me understand trends in Ariana Grande's albums, her lexical diversity and how her albums have changed over time.

 To add to this project, we can try running ML algorithms on the data to see if we can create a model that accurately predicts the sentiment of any song based on its order in the album or words that are likely to appear in future Ariana Grande albums.
 We can try to recommend similar songs based on sentiment or try this process on a different artist.

+**October 2020 Update:** Ariana released a new album, and I am planning on incorporating lyrics from *Positions* into this project.